-In response to the invitation to comment on the Initial Assessment Report, 38 submissions were received from the public.
-The majority of these were opposed to the application primarily because of concerns about the safety of the food and the potential impact of the GM crop on the environment.
+FSANZ undertook two rounds of public consultation in relation to this application.
+In response, 39 submissions were received during the first round, and 6 were received in the second round.
+The majority of the first-round submissions were opposed to the application primarily for concerns about the safety of the food and the potential impact of the GM crop on the environment.
 Several submissions expressed the concern that GM crops in general could potentially lead to a rise in the use of herbicides.
 There was also criticism of the labelling regime for GM foods, which does not require labelling on some highly processed foods.

-The food safety concerns raised in submissions have been addressed in this Draft Assessment Report.
+While the majority of the second-round submissions supported the application, two were opposed due to a broad opposition to gene technology based on both environmental and safety concerns.
+The food safety concerns raised in submissions have been addressed in this Final Assessment Report.
 Where appropriate, reference to other government agencies has been provided in relation to issues beyond the legal responsibilities of FSANZ.